Quantitative periodic homogenization of parabolic equations with large drift and potential: Introduction

 This is sometimes referred to as the well prepared initial datum.
 Similar well preparedness assumptions on the data have been made in the literature \cite{allaire2004homogenization, allaire2007homogenization}.
 This choice results in strong convergence of the factor $v_\eps$ to its homogenized limit.
-If one were to keep the data $u_\eps(0,x)$ independent of the parameter $\eps$, then the factorization forces the initial datum for $v_\eps$ to be
+Note further that \eqref{eq:wellprepared} is the same as